-Within the framework of our discussion of objectivism/subjectivism in connection to scientific knowledge, the US Supreme Court is - understandably - subjectivism-averse, since probative 'knowledge' cannot be reduced to mere 'subjective beliefs.'
-The Supreme court further distinguished between validity and reliability, although "the difference between accuracy, validity, and reliability may be such that each is distinct from the other by no more than a hen's kick."
-217
+Within the framework of our discussion of objectivism/subjectivism in connection to scientific knowledge,216 the US Supreme Court is - understandably - subjectivism-averse, since probative 'knowledge' cannot be reduced to mere 'subjective beliefs.'
+The Supreme court further distinguished between validity and reliability, although "the difference between accuracy, validity, and reliability may be such that each is distinct from the other by no more than a hen's kick."217

-Translating this validity/reliability distinction in the context of dispute-resolution, the Supreme Court noted that "our reference here is to evidentiary reliability that is, trustworthiness."
-In the interest of assessing the level of general acceptance of a discovery method, a "reliability assessment does not require, although it does permit, explicit identification of a relevant scientific community and an express determination of a particular degree of acceptance within that community."
-219 Widespread acceptance "can be an important factor in ruling particular evidence admissible" 220 whereas "a known technique which has been able to attract only minimal support within the community (...) may properly be viewed with skepticism."
-The focus - the Court stated - should be "solely on principles and methodology, not on the conclusions that they generate."
-Based on these premises,
+Translating this validity/reliability distinction in the context of disputeresolution, the Supreme Court noted that "our reference here is to evidentiary reliability that is, trustworthiness."218 In the interest of assessing the level of general acceptance of a discovery method, a "reliability assessment does not require, although it does permit, explicit identification of a relevant scientific community and an express determination of a particular degree of acceptance within that community."
+219 Widespread acceptance "can be an important factor in ruling particular evidence admissible" 220 whereas "a known technique which has been able to attract only minimal support within the community (...) may properly be viewed with skepticism."221 The focus - the Court stated - should be "solely on principles and methodology, not on the conclusions that they generate."222 Based on these premises, the Court's conclusion was obvious: expert knowledge given as evidence in a trial

-US Supreme Court, Daubert v.
-Merrell Dow Pharmaceuticals, 28 June 1993, 509 U.S. 579 (1993).
+214 US Supreme Court, Daubert v.
+Merrell Dow Pharmaceuticals, 28 June 1993, 509 U.S. 579 should meet at least basic validity requirements warranting acceptance in the relevant scientific field.

-See supra, Sub-Section 2.1.
+215 Id., at 590.
+216 See supra, Sub-Section 2.1.

-US Supreme Court, Daubert v.
+217 US Supreme Court, Daubert v.
 Merrell Dow Pharmaceuticals, cit. supra, at 590.